wikihouseproject/wikihouse.cc/app/views/jobs/upcoming/javascript_developer.md

 * Able to work collaboratively using git

-#### Useful skills
+#### Nice-to-haves

 * Any experience working on [Ruby on Rails](http://rubyonrails.org/) projects could be helpful but not essential

-#### Nice-to-haves

-* Any experience working with [Three.js](https://threejs.org/) or 3D CAD, BIM or parametric design software

-* Familiar with [RxJS](http://reactivex.io/rxjs/) or general functional programming principles

 Beyond technical wizardry, we are, of course, looking for friendly, smart, practical, collaborative, can-do people who are good company, not daunted by complexity, and enjoy working on things that matter.